Skip to content

 The period after an initial weight management plan is established is where most programmes fall down.
 Without regular clinical review, small problems compound.
 Adherence drifts.
 Metabolic adaptations occur that require plan adjustments.
 And patients lose the sense that someone is tracking their progress and invested in their outcome.

-A properly structured clinician-led programme builds follow-up in from the start.
+A properly structured clinician-guided programme builds follow-up in from the start.
 This means regular consultations, plan reviews, and a clinician who knows your history and can interpret your progress in context.

 This is particularly valuable for patients who have been through multiple unsuccessful attempts.
 It provides clinical accountability and ongoing adjustment.
-It is also how clinicians catch the early signs of hormonal shifts, medication side effects, or metabolic changes that would otherwise derail progress quietly.
+It is also how clinicians catch the early signs of medication side effects or metabolic changes that would otherwise derail progress quietly.

 A Different Starting Point